-Whether you require an Electrical Inspection, PAT testing or an Energy Performance check we can help with everything in one single visit, keeping your tenants happy.
+Whether you require an Electrical Inspection, Portable Appliance Testing (PAT) or an Energy Performance check we can help with everything in one visit, keeping your tenants happy.

 Top Tip: Some companies offer an inspection that lasts less than an hour, these are not worth the paper they are written on and won’t stand up in court.

 As a landlord, it is your legal duty to ensure all electrical equipment in your property is safe and maintained throughout the whole tenancy.
 This responsibility covers light fixtures and plugs, as well as internal wiring.

 An electrical installation includes all fixed electrical equipment that is supplied through your property’s electricity meter.
 Just like other features of your property, electrical installations deteriorate and face wear and tear, so need to be properly maintained.